our clinical studies

 Link to 2025 Pres Release

-Study #1: focuses on Restoring Speech-in-noise intelligibility in patients with Type-2 Diabetes
+Study #1: focuses on Restoring the connection of auditory synapses in patients with Type-2 Diabetes with Speech-in-noise intelligibility deficit

 Study #2: focuses on restoring the connection of auditory Synapses in patients with Parkinson’s and Alzheimer’s diseases with speech-in-Noise intelligibility deficit

-Study #3: aims to treat Cochlear synaptopathy in Tinnitus patients by restoring the connection of auditory synapses
+Study #3: aims to address Cochlear synaptopathy in individuals suffering from Tinnitus by restoring the connection of auditory synapses